algolia/instantsearch/docs/documentation.md

 {% include widget-jsdoc/instantsearch.md %}
   </div>
   <div class="requirements js-toggle-requirements">
 Use your **search-only API key**.
-You index should also contain data.
+Your index should also contain data.
   </div>
 </div>